 - Auto Theft

-The Auto Theft Unit is comprised of a four detectives and a sergeant.
+The Auto Theft Unit is comprised of a five detectives and a sergeant.
 They are tasked with the following mission:

 - to investigate and suppress auto theft